The Missing (novel series): Redeemed

 Jonah Skidmore learns that he was an orphanage child from 1932 and that he has a twin brother named Jordan.
-Wanting to help his strangely unaged parents, he sends his entire family to the future.
+Wanting to help his strangely unaged parents, Jordan sends his entire family to the future rashly.
 Second traps his parents in a time hollow and Jonah, Jordan, and Katherine are forced to save a young version of Second, Kevin, from an accident in the past (falling from a fence at the airport the night of the time crash).
 They learn Second's story: having witnessed the appearance of the plane, he was kept on for the FBI investigation, but crippled from his accident, and Gary and Hodge, acting for Interchronological Rescue, hired him as a spy in the time agency for the company, taking him to the future and healing him, where he became JB's chief projectionist.
 The adult Second, frustrated with Jonah and Katherine, later traps them in a separate time hollow, leaving Jordan to save time by himself.
 In a time hollow, he watches the entire lives of his siblings and learns about their previous trips through time.
 Second reveals that he has been murdered and that he is only a hologram, and the fate of the alternate universe he created- destroyed, since he gave the secret of age-altering to everyone.
 After befriending Kevin, Jordan convinces him to help re-age the adults.
 In the process of doing so, Kevin himself is unaged into a baby.
 The two are captured by Curtis Rathbone, the CEO of the company that employed Gary and Hodge, who then reveals that he caused all the unaging.
 Jordan and Kevin are then joined by Jonah, Katherine, Chip, JB, Angela and his parents.
 Everybody is frozen by Mr. Rathbone but he is killed by Kevin's Elucidator.
 In the epilogue, Kevin is adopted by the Skidmores, and babies Gary and Hodge by Hadley Correo and Angela, bringing them up to 4 adopted kids (including Maria and Leonid from Risked).
 JB reveals to them that the time agency is sealing off time travel to prevent any more near-disasters, but secretly gives them an emergency Elucidator.

 Redeemed was released on September 8, 2015.